onqtam/headjack/src/problems_with_the_web.md

 OMG HAVE A SECURITY SECTION! certificates, harder to do MITM attacks & spoof certificates, etc.

+A centralized org like twitter can be infiltrated by spies to understand who is behind some anonymous account and criticizing their regime

+Problems with the web section: human nature or the attention economy

 Lack of composability & interoperability
 -->